Official Airline of Creating Change

 NEW THIS YEAR!

-Raising money from community members, neighbors, family, and other stakeholders can be one of the most rewarding strategies your organization or group uses for LGBTQ liberation!
-Join us for a daylong institute to build grassroots fundraising power.
+Whether you are a beginner or a seasoned fundraiser, raising money from community members, neighbors, family, and other stakeholders can be one of the most rewarding strategies your organization or group uses for LGBTQ liberation!
+Join us for a Day Long Institute to build grassroots fundraising power.

 Let's come together and build values-based skills for raising money:

-Share our personal stories about money and how these impact our attitudes about fundraising
+Share our personal stories about money and how these impact our values, attitudes and skills regarding asking people for money

 Practice the components of a strong ask